Bonk-Army/ASE-Taskhub-Documentation/UC/UCD/CRUD - Task/UCS_Delete.md

 ## 1. Use-Case Delete new task

 ### 1.1 Brief Description
-In this UC we describe, how an user can delet an existing task.
+In this UC we describe, how an user can delete an existing task.

 ## 2. Flow of Events
 Needs to be done....later